wso2/msf4j/README.md

 }
 ```

+You can also pass in the port(s) as an argument to the MicroservicesRunner class constructor.
+When passing the port(s)
+as an argument, by default it binds to 0.0.0.0 host.
+Use "msf4j.host" environment variable to override the host value.

 ### Build the Service
 Run the following Maven command.
 This will create the fat jar **Hello-Service-0.1-SNAPSHOT.jar** in the **target** directory.